Mystical Mandala: The Floral Dance of Meaning and Symbolism

-The flower of life mandala symbolizes the cycle of life and creation, coming from one source represented by the single, central circle.
-Mandalas featuring other flowers have different meanings.
+The Flower of Life mandala symbolizes the cycle of life and creation, coming from one source represented by the single, central circle.
+Mandalas featuring other flowers also have their own unique meanings.
 Depending on the type of flower, they can symbolize balance, enlightenment, choices, timing, and more.
+Join me as I run through the fascinating history and origins of mandala flowers, and their symbolic meanings.

 About Mandala Flowers